arpan-ghosh/fec-individual-contribution-engine/go/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a work in progress.
+Checkout the `dev` branch if you want to see more untested code.

 The main goal of this project is to showcase Golang, Python, and REST + GraphQL expertise.
 I'm also interested in benchmarking to find out how well the Go implementation does at crunching incredibly large queries using concurrent channels vs my initial Python implementations.